 Has the company that you are buying from been established for at least ten years?

 Remember - under the Sale of Goods Act your contract is with your supplier, not the manufacturer.
 Do make sure that the company you purchase from is established and not likely to disappear or cease trading.
 If you have a problem, you will not have legal rights with the manufacturer.
+We are hearing way too often of roller doors failing within a year or so of purchase and nothing being available to sort it under a false warranty offering.

 Does the roller door have a safety edge detection system on the bottom of the door?